DigitalKhalid/sdn_flowtable_optimization/README.md

     - timeout_long_flow
         - Idle timeout value for long flows

+    - DATASET
+        - Select dataset to be used during simulation.
+Options are 'univ2' and 'mawi'.

     - All other variables are path and names of files used in simulation or created by simulation.
 You can change the files as you require.

 ----------------------------------------------------------------------------------------------